Resident, 3-6 hours

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
-Please contact your UI Study Abroad Advisor with questions regarding this cost sheet by calling 319-335-0353 to schedule an appointment.
+Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
-Please check the UI Study Abroad website for information on financial aid and how it may be applied to studying abroad.
+Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.

-After applying for a UI Study Abroad program, notice of withdrawal must be made in writing to University of Iowa Study Abroad.
+After applying for a Study Abroad Program, notice of withdrawal must be made in writing to University of Iowa Study Abroad.
 The date on which the letter or e-mail message is received is the date by which your costs will be calculated.
 If for any reason you withdraw after the confirmation deadline and before or during the course of the program, the amount/percentage shown in the following chart represents what you will be required to pay to the University of Iowa.

 |Date of Withdrawal||Student Financial Responsibility|

-|Less than 14 days before the program start date||100% of Study Abroad Administrative Fee: $400 or 50%, whichever is greater
+|Less than 30 days before the program start date||Study Abroad Administrative Fee: $400 or 50%, whichever is greater

-Consult with your UI Study Abroad advisor for any clarification about fees and billing.
+Consult with your Study Abroad advisor for any clarification about fees and billing.
 Note that when you withdraw from a program, any money already paid directly to a program provider and/or a host university will potentially be forfeited.
 Check with your specific provider/host university for details.
 Additional penalties for cancellation of airline tickets may also apply.
 Check with your airline for further details.

 In order to prepare for your time abroad, you are required by the University of Iowa to complete two orientations.
-These may be in addition to orientations provided by the host university.
+These may be in addition to orientations provided by your on-site provider.
 See below for more information.

-You are required to complete the International Programs online “Education Abroad Pre-Departure Orientation” course distributed through ICON prior to departure.
+You are required to complete the International Programs ICON course “Education Abroad Pre-Departure Orientation” prior to departure.
 This orientation is mandatory for all students going abroad under the auspices of the University of Iowa.
-It covers many practical matters about living overseas, such as health and safety, communication, money, goals and much more.
+It covers many practical matters about living overseas, such as health and safety, communication, money, goals, and much more.
 You will be enrolled in this course by International Programs and an email will be sent to you once enrolled.
 If you have any questions, you can email firstname.lastname@example.org.